 What kind of driving licence do you need to drive an automatic car?

 If you have a full UK manual driver’s licence, then you can drive an automatic car without restriction.

-If, however, you learned to drive in an automatic car, you’ll need to upgrade your automatic licence to a manual one.
+If you learned to drive in an automatic car, you need to upgrade your automatic licence to a manual one to drive a manual car legally.
 This involves having another driving test.